anijitsahu/react-app-simple-todo-list/README.md

 ## Screenshots

-Some screens of the application is given below for better understanding
+Some screens of the application is given below for better understanding.

+Desktop as well as Mobile version of the screenshots are given side by side

 <p> Initial screen <br/>
  <img src="screenshots/desktop 1.png" width="590px" title="initial screen"/>